hgebreme/Zeldafinal/README.md

 damage and if harmed enough, will be defeated.
 Collecting treasure will aide Link and can repair damage done by enemies.

+**
-**3. User Manual**
+3. User Manual

-    **1. Special Libraries Needed**
+    1. Special Libraries Needed**

     In order to create the necessary graphics, this program uses the SDL 2 graphics library.
-    This program
-was built using the SDL 2 library installed on the University of Notre Dame student machines.
+    This program was built using the SDL 2 library installed on the University of Notre Dame student machines.
 If attempting to run Zelda on a different machine where the SDL 2 library is not yet installed, please follow the download instructions below for the appropriate operating system.
 It is important to note that the responsiveness of SDL 2 is extremely slow over X11 forwarding and unlikely to load, so it is highly recommended that Zelda is run on the physical machine.

     SDL 2 Downloading Instructions: http://lazyfoo.net/tutorials/SDL/01_hello_SDL/index.php